 Temperate climate zones cover areas between 30° and 60° latitude in both hemispheres.
-The Köppen climate classification defines temperate climates as having mean temperatures of at least 0°C (32°F) in the coldest month and 10°C (50°F) in the warmest month.
 Temperate regions experience temperatures averaging 0-18°C (32-64.4°F) annually, with distinct seasonal changes.

-Temperate climates occur in middle latitudes between 23.5° and 66.5° north and south of the equator.
 Köppen classification includes Cfa, Cfb, and Cfc zones.
 Temperate climate zones cover 30% of Earth’s surface and are home to over 50% of the world’s population.
-Most temperate areas receive between 600-1,200 mm (24-47 inches) of precipitation.

-Temperate zones occupy regions between tropical and polar areas.
-Distinct seasonal changes occur with cold winters and warm summers.
 Continental temperate zones experience temperature variations.
-Maritime temperate zones have smaller temperature ranges and more precipitation.
 Temperate zones support a variety of plant and animal species, including deciduous and coniferous forests.

 What is the definition of a temperate climate zone?